Frequently Asked Questions

 - Individuals with severe chest pain during rest or stress.

-- People suffering from severe atherosclerosis [blockage of blood vessels]
+- People suffering from severe atherosclerosis [the blockage of blood vessels]

 What is the ineligibility criteria for Angioplasty?